chunwaizung/Screen-Shooter/README.md

 ### Take Screenshots

 Finally, you’re now able to take as many screenshots as you want, simply by pressing the **Take Screenshots** button!
+Also, you can do that by using the **Alt+Shift+S** keyboard shortcut.

 **Please note:** There is currently a known bug within Unity itself preventing *"Screen space - Overlay"* UI items from being captured.
 Once Unity's Developers fix this bug UI elements should be captured correctly.
 As a workaround you can switch canvas render mode to *"Screen Space - Camera"* and set canvas plane distance close to camera near clipping plane.